 We understand that things might feel differently next time you visit, and you might have some questions.
-So, because we’re ever so helpful, we’ve put together some FAQs!
+So, because we’re ever so helpful, we’ve put together some covid FAQs!

 Hopefully, we’ve covered all bases.
 If you’ve still got a burning question, why not contact us.